royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/DEV-README.md

 run `task serve-docs` and examine your documentation.
 Now if you were in a documentation editing phase, then the `task docs` would both build and show the built documentation.

+Now we are down to

+    * main:                   Run the __main__ module code, passing arguments to the module.
+Example: task main -- --version
+    * reuse-disable:          Disable using SPDX reuse for enforcing copyright and license.
+    * reuse-enable:           Enable using SPDX reuse for enforcing copyright and license.
+    * reuse-lint:             Perform reuse checks if pyproject.toml: tools.taskfile.reuse is set to "enabled"

+The reuse tasks support using the SPDX reuse system.
+You may enable or disable using the system.
+The `reuse-lint` task is usually called by the `lint` task and just conditionally runs "reuse lint" if reuse is enabled in the pyproject.toml file's `tool.taskfile` table.

 And that leaves us with the main task, which is just a shortcut for running the project in the project manager's virtual environment.
 Try it: